 The issue is that certain elements aren’t done very well such as clothing and hair – they look very ‘static’ and ‘clingy’.
 Kind of like early 3D where the clothing is just an extension of the body wireframe and not actually a separate entity with physics.
 I will say that the environments all look pretty cool though, especially when it pans and changes from real to CGI yet everything still looks the same.

 Audio-wise, The Quiet Man is a very interesting game.
-It has the two methods of play, one open to interpretation and the other is there, to tell the truth behind what’s happening.
+It has two methods of play, one open to interpretation and the other is there, to tell the truth behind what’s happening.
 I do feel the experience and atmosphere both versions of the game portrays is done really well, but I still stand by the fact I believe they could have done the ‘deaf’ version a lot better.

 Also, and this might just be me being picky, Dane (our deaf protagonist) has perfect pronunciation and speech tone during the second playthrough.
 I don’t know if the developers or sound designers have heard a deaf person talk but someone who has apparently been deaf since they were a child will not know how to pitch their voice correctly.
 As such, I was pulled out of the immersion when I heard him talking ‘normally’ and without any incorrect stresses or uncontrollable volume bursts.
 As I said, it isn’t a major issue and was probably done so people can understand him better, but I would have opted for a more realistic and incoherent style.

 If I had one suggestion to the devs, I would say go back, watch all the cutscenes with the sound off, see where Dane is looking at the characters who are talking and provide subtitles for what he’s seeing as well as when he signs to people throughout the game.
-This will result in a lot of broken English, sentences which don’t make sense, miss-interpreted words, and a much more immersive and interesting experience.
+This will result in a lot of broken English, sentences that don’t make sense, miss-interpreted words, and a much more immersive and interesting experience.
 It will also educate people on body language and facial interpretations which hearing disabled people may grasp if they don’t fully understand the context around what’s going on.

-On a side note, if you wish to play The Quiet Man, and I actually recommend you do if its concept is something which intrigues you, then DON’T watch the ‘Answered’ Trailer.
+On a side note, if you wish to play The Quiet Man, and I actually recommend you do if its concept is something that intrigues you, then DON’T watch the ‘Answered’ Trailer.
 It’s basically the trailer telling you about the free patch that adds in the voices, but it stupidly gives away a lot of the story, things you wouldn’t even guess whilst playing it in mute-mode.
 As such, I’d recommend staying away from that if you want to discover the truth by yourself and have your own interpretations first of all.

 Official Accolades Trailer (Very Funny):